 To date, Monty the Penguin’s landing page is still the number one on Google SERP when you search for keywords such as “Monty Penguin”, “John Lewis Monty” or “John Lewis Penguin”.

-Christmas ads for 2015 are starting to pop up on social media now, so let’s all sit tight and watch the battle for the best and most memorable Christmas ads.
+Christmas adverts for 2015 are starting to pop up on social media now, so let’s all sit tight and watch the battle for the best and most memorable Christmas adverts.